 To register for the Master's Courses in Dementia Care for Physicians (60 credits), please:

 - Click to fill in the electronic application.

 - After submitting your electronic application, you must complete your application with documentation of your previous studies.
 Please read and follow the instructions in the document "Application process", see below.

-- Send the required documents by email, read more in the document "Application process".
+- Send the required documents by email to email@example.com, read more in the document "Application process".